CcQunResearch/AD-GSCL/README.md

 Source code for AD-GSCL in paper:

-**Anomaly Detection Framework with Graph Supervised Contrastive Learning for Debunking Rumor**
+**Anomaly Detection Framework with Graph Supervised Contrastive Learning for Rumor Debunking**

 ## Run